kvakvs/beam-wisdoms/docs/source/definitions.rst

 Stack
     A section of young heap of a process, which is used as temporary storage and return stack by a process.
+A new process creates a stack which has zero size and begins at the ``heap_end``.
-Stack begins at heap end and grows back until it meets heap write position (heap top).
-At this moment heap is considered full.
+    Stack grows back (decrementing memory address) until it meets heap write position (``heap_top``).
+Then heap is considered full and garbage collection will trigger.

+    Functions can create a stack frame by pushing a :ref:`CP <def-cp>` value and reserving several extra words on stack.
+Sometimes, when code throws an exception, VM scans the stack to build a stacktrace and uses these CP values as markers.

 .. _def-term: